-- During 2020-21 we will develop a business case for an institutional Postdoctoral Development Centre (PDC) building upon the success of the MHLS pilot mentioned above which will be ear-marked for launch in 2021-22.
-This will provide a clear, central and consistent source of advice, support and guidance for postdoctoral and research staff, alongside the existing provision of career and professional development support across multiple units. - For the 2020-21 academic year we will rationalise multiple working groups to form a central committee for postdoctoral and research staff issues, reporting into institutional governance structures.
-The Postdoctoral and Research Staff Oversight Group (PROG) will begin meeting in November 2020 with academic, postdoctoral and research staff representatives from each Faculty and relevant professional service directorates. - As part of its initial programme of work, PROG will initiate a review of career pathways, job role/contract taxonomy, and job security for those employed on 'research only' contracts (per HESA terminology) at the University, with a view to making appropriate recommendations ahead of the 2021-22 academic year.
+- During 2020-21 we will develop a business case for an institutional Postdoctoral Development Centre (PDC) building upon the success of the MHLS pilot mentioned above ear-marked for launch in 2021-22.
+This will provide a clear, central and consistent source of advice, support and guidance for postdoctoral and research staff, complementing discrete support that already exists across multiple professional support units. - For the 2020-21 academic year we will rationalise multiple working groups to form a central committee for postdoctoral and research staff issues, reporting into institutional governance structures.
+The Postdoctoral and Research Staff Oversight Group (PROG) will include academic, postdoctoral and research staff representatives from each Faculty and relevant professional service directorates. - As part of its initial programme of work, this committee will initiate a review of career pathways, job role/ contract taxonomy, and job security for those employed on 'research only' contracts (per HESA terminology) at the University, with a view to making appropriate recommendations in the 2021-22 academic year.

-Recognising the increasing demand for bespoke career development support for research management/administrator professionals, and the success of networks for discrete groups such as technicians at Queen's, we will facilitate the establishment of a network of professional support staff engaged with research and innovation activity, drawing upon best practice from e.g. ARMA and the URMAN network at UCD.
+We will facilitate the establishment of a network of professional support staff engaged with research and innovation activity, drawing upon best practice from e.g. ARMA and the URMAN network at UCD.